WordPress/gutenberg/docs/designers-developers/developers/filters/block-filters.md

 unregister_block_style( 'core/quote', 'fancy-quote' );
 ```

-**Important:** The function `unregister_block_style`only unregisters styles that were registered on the server using a `register_block_style`.
-The function does not generate client-side code to unregister a style registered using client-side code.
+**Important:** The function `unregister_block_style` only unregisters styles that were registered on the server using `register_block_style`.
+The function does not unregister a style registered using client-side code.

 ### Filters